 - Students;

-- Education sector funding bodies;
+- Education sector funding bodies:

 - FE Commissioner;

-- Staff:
+- · Staff;

 - Local employers (with specific links);

-- Local authorities:
+- Local authorities; including the West Midlands Combined Authority

 - Local Enterprise Partnerships (LEPs);

 - The local community;

 - Other FE institutions;

 - Trade unions;

 - Professional bodies.

 The College recognises the importance of these relationships and engages in regular communication with them through the College Internet site and by meetings.